 General Remarks

-The subjects comprise of a two storey mid terraced villa located within the Branchton district of Greenock, an established residential area where surrounding properties are similar in age and character.
-Local shopping, amenities and public transport can be found nearby.
+The subjects comprise of a two storey detached villa located within an established residential area of Greenock's West-End properties vary in age and character.
+Local shopping, amenities and public transport can be found nearby. where surrounding

-At the time of our inspection, the property was found to be in condition generally consistent with age and type.
-Externally, it should be appreciated that ongoing reactive maintenance and repairs to the building fabric is advised.
-Attention is drawn to the roof covering which is original and showing signs of its age.
-We would recommend that roof coverings be checked as a precaution by a reputable roofing contractor with general repairs implemented.
-Future upgrading works should be anticipated in the near future.
-Upgrading works to some areas of external masonry and rainwater fittings would also prove beneficial.
-Internally, the property was found to be in fair decorative order.
-An incoming purchaser may wish to undertake decorative upgrades to suit their own individual tastes and this should be anticipated and budgeted for accordingly.
-Items of disrepair have been outlined within this report and we would recommend that estimates be obtained from a suitably qualified contractor prior to purchase.
+At the time of inspection, the property was found to be in a condition generally consistent with its age and type.
+Externally, appreciated that ongoing reactive maintenance to the building fabric will be required.
+The roof covering appears to be origin weathering noted and regular maintenance checks should be undertaken.
+Internally, the property was found to be generall Minor items were noted, however, these should be capable of remedy during the course of routine care and maintenance. nal with typical

 Essential Repairs

 None.

-Estimated cost of essential repairs N/A
+Estimated cost of essential repairs

 Retention recommended?
 Yes X No

-Retention amount N/A
+Retention amount -

+Comment on Mortgageability

-Comment on Mortgageabilit The property forms suitable security for y mortgage purposes subject to the specific lend ing criteria of any mortgage provider.
+The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider

 Valuation

+440,000
-Market value in present condition า £ 90,000

-Market value on completion of ea ssential repairs £
+Market value in present condition £ Market value on completion of essential repairs £ 170,000

-Insurance reinstatement value £ 210,000
+Insurance reinstatement value 525,000

 (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

 Is a reinspection necessary?
 Yes X No